 It said parents should be "reassured" Covid-19 has not caused the deaths of any otherwise healthy schoolchildren in the UK.
 However, black children, obese children and very young babies have a slightly higher risk.

-Deputy chief medical officer, Jennie Harries said on Monday that the risk of seasonal flu or a car accident to students was "probably higher" than the current risk presented by coronavirus.
+Deputy chief medical officer, Jennie Harries previously said that the risk of seasonal flu or a car accident to students was "probably higher" than the current risk presented by coronavirus.

 And prime minister Boris Johnson said the risk of contracting Covid-19 at school was "very small".
 He said "it is far more damaging for a child's development and their health...to be away from school any longer."